Route Overview and Start:

 I toured the garden and church and then wandered out back

 to the old cemetery.
-I'm guessing one of the people wouldn't
+I'm guessing one of the people wouldn't stay

 buried so they made sure.